Access4all/adg/pages/examples/widgets/proof-of-concept/README.md

 And while the semantics are well chosen (see [Semantics and their importance for accessibility](/knowledge/semantics)), the visual design of the POCs is quite sparse.

-### ARIA only when inevitable
+### ARIA only when safe and sound

-According to our credo of [Widgets simply working for all](/knowledge/semantics/widgets), ARIA roles and states were relinquished wherever possible, and traditional HTML elements are used.
+According to our credo of [Widgets simply working for all](/knowledge/semantics/widgets)  and our principles of [Sensible usage of ARIA roles and attributes](/examples/sensible-aria-usage), ARIA is used conservatively:

-In certain well-reasoned situations though, ARIA is used according to the principles of [Sensible usage of ARIA roles and attributes](/examples/sensible-aria-usage) to optimise the user experience for screen readers.
+- either wenn there is no appropriate traditional HTML feature available
+- or when the ARIA feature has proved to be well supported and delivers a much better experience among screen readers

 ## Icing on the cake